10th January 2020

-Because of Claire’s experience, she is now passionate about raising awareness of ovarian cancer and its symptoms.
-This year, Claire is one of 60 amazing supporters running the Great North Run for Worldwide Cancer Research, raising money to help us find and fund life-saving research all over the world.
+Because of Claire’s experience, she's passionate about raising awareness of ovarian cancer and its symptoms.
+Last year, Claire was one of 60 amazing supporters who ran the Great North Run for Worldwide Cancer Research, raising money to help us find and fund life-saving research all over the world.

 “I’ve always gone for runs to clear my head – I had three kids in four years, so it was often my chance to have a bit of me time!
 I used to get up at 5am just so I could fit a run in.
 After I was diagnosed, one of the first things I did was go for a run – it just makes me feel like a bit of a weight has been lifted off my shoulders.

-"Someone at my husband’s work has already offered to donate £500 and I’ve also been asking people who come to my exercise classes to donate £1 each if they can – I’ve never been one to ask for donations, but this is for such a good cause.”
+"Someone at my husband’s work donated £500 and I also asked people who came to my exercise classes to donate £1 each if they could – I’d never been one to ask for donations, but this is such a good cause.”

-Today, three years on from her initial diagnosis, Claire is almost 37.
+Today, four years on from her initial diagnosis, Claire is almost 38.
 She’s still being monitored and receiving treatment for the tumour remaining on her bowel and she’s also having regular cervical screenings.